internship experience to learn about

 - Academic credit can be arranged in most cases.

-- Intern as little as 8 hours a week according to your schedule!
+- Intern as little as 10 hours a week around your schedule!

-Just recently one of our past interns said she got called for a job, and got it, just because of some specific experience she gained during her internship.
+Just recently one of our past interns said she got called for a job, and got it, just because of some specific experience she gained during her internship with Confident Voice Studio.

 We’re always looking for candidates for these positions: